IB Learner Profile

 Walker, A., Lee, M., & Bryant, D. A. (2016).

-This study developed a validated questionnaire to measure the effectiveness of the IB Learner Profile.
-Findings confirm that IB schools successfully promote attributes like critical thinking and global awareness, providing empirical evidence of the positive impact of the Learner Profile on student development.
+This study created a validated questionnaire to measure IB Learner Profile effectiveness.
+Findings confirm that IB schools successfully promote attributes like critical thinking and global awareness.
+This provides evidence of the Learner Profile's positive impact on student development.

 4. Teachers' Perceptions, Attitudes, and Concerns About the Implementation of the International Baccalaureate Program